Robert Herbin: Grand Saint-Étienne

 Herbin's Saint-Étienne did not get off to a flying start, finishing fourth in 1972-73 without ever having posed a real challenge to eventual champions Nantes, but Herbin himself was nevertheless voted French Manager of the Year by France Football.
 The following season, however, everything fell into place, and Saint-Étienne won the league comfortably, with an eventual eight-point lead over competitors Nantes (especially impressive as the league still operated on two points per win, instead of three as it is today, as well as the Coupe de France.
 This marked the beginning of Saint-Étienne's second great generation.

 Les Verts won a second consecutive title in 1974-75, then a third in 1975-76.
 The backbone of this is one of the greatest home records in French top flight history (still true as of September 2025): a 28-game home winning streak which stretched 530 days from 13 March 1974 to 27 August 1975, as Herbin's side turned the Stade Geoffroy-Guichard into a fortress.
-The streak only ended on the 12 September 1975 in a 1-1 draw against PSG, in which the visitors equalised with just three minutes left to play.
+The streak only ended on the 12 September 1975 in a 1–1 draw against PSG, in which the visitors equalised with just three minutes left to play.

 It was that Saint-Étienne side's exploits in Europe, however, that most enhanced their reputation and legacy, and Herbin's along with it.
 Their 1974-75 European Cup run to the semi-final, in which they beat Hajduk Split and Ruch Chorzów, and only lost to eventual winners Bayern Munich, gave hope to a French football in crisis, and would set the stage for what would come the following year.

 In the 1975-76 European Cup, Herbin's ideas fully came to fruition.
-The young generation of 1972-74, bolstered by the breakthrough of Dominique Rocheteau in the summer of 1975, became a powerful force, defeating Rangers comfortably in the round of 16, including winning the leg at Ibrox, where French sides generally struggled, before defeating Dynamo Kyiv in a legendary quarter-final, and then earning their spot in the final by defeating PSV Eindhoven in a tough physical battle in the semi-final.
-A strong playing identity, unwavering team spirit, endless stamina, and unyielding determination: all the qualities that had propelled Saint-Étienne to the summit of European football can be attributed to Herbin.
-His side, however, ultimately fell short in the final at Hamden Park in Glasgow, going down 1-0 to previous foes Bayern Munich, who, in victory, marked their third consecutive European Cup.
+The young generation of 1972–74, bolstered by the breakthrough of Dominique Rocheteau in the summer of 1975, became a powerful force, defeating Rangers comfortably in the round of 16, including winning the leg at Ibrox, where French sides generally struggled, before defeating Dynamo Kyiv in the quarter-final, and then earning their spot in the final by defeating PSV Eindhoven in a tough physical battle in the semi-final.
+His side, however, ultimately fell short in the final at Hamden Park in Glasgow, going down 1–0 to previous foes Bayern Munich, who, in victory, marked their third consecutive European Cup.
 Despite the defeat, the Saint-Étienne team were still honoured with a parade down the Champs-Élysées and a reception by President Valéry Giscard d'Estaing, and Herbin himself was elected French Manager of the Year for the second time of his career.